 Original Medicare and Medicare Advantage are the two main types of Medicare.

 Original Medicare is the traditional Medicare program offered directly by the federal government.
-Medicare Advantage plans are an alternative to the traditional program offered by private insurance companies.
+Medicare Advantage plans are an all-in-one alternative offered by private insurance companies.

 Choosing between these two options is perhaps the biggest decision Medicare recipients face.
 They must make it when they first enroll in Medicare, and they have an opportunity to switch from one type of Medicare to the other during open enrollment periods.

 Original Medicare is currently the more popular of the two main options.
-Last year, about 36% of all Medicare enrollees chose a Medicare Advantage plan, according to the latest annual report from the Medicare boards of trustees.
+As of 2019, 37.5% of all Medicare enrollees chose a Medicare Advantage plan, according to the latest annual report from the Medicare boards of trustees.

 Be cautious when switching from Original Medicare to Medicare Advantage

-While Medicare Advantage plans are often considered a more affordable or at least a more inclusive alternative to Original Medicare, deciding whether to switch from Original Medicare to Medicare Advantage should not be done lightly.
+While Medicare Advantage plans are often considered a more affordable alternative to Original Medicare, deciding whether to switch from Original Medicare to Medicare Advantage should not be done lightly.

 Medicare Advantage is not for everyone, and switching to it can carry risk.